Working with Affilimate, you always want to make sure that your latest affiliate links and imported for tracking.

 If you're updating an existing page on your site that's getting a lot of traffic, you might want to import your affiliate links for tracking immediately after publishing some changes.

-To do this, simply head to the Scan section, and click Scan Website.
+To do this, simply head to the Scan section, in your Affilimate dashboard.
+There you will see a few options under Scan mode including:

 TIP: Don't forget to clear all your caches and CDN before beginning a fresh scan.